 [EASAI-NA-17] Password compliance with the security policies in place

 The login/password_compliance_to_current_policy parameter is highly important.
-If this parameter is absent or or is set to 0,the password length and complexity settings would affect only newly created users.
+If this parameter is absent or is set to 0,the password length and complexity settings would affect only newly created users.
 Thus, the settings would not be automatically applied to all the other users.
 Consequently, all of those old users would have insecure passwords.

-If this parameter is set to 1, the settings would affect old users with insecure passwords and force them to choose secure ones upon their logging into the system.
+If this parameter is set to 1, the settings would affect the old users with insecure passwords and force them to choose secure ones upon their logging into the system.

-If the login/password_compliance_to_current_policy parameter is set to 0, password policy compliance for old users is not set.
+If the login/password_compliance_to_current_policy parameter is set to 0, the password policy compliance for the old users is not set.
 This allows users to have insecure passwords.
 As a result, these user accounts are easy to be compromised.

 Set the login/compliance_to_current_policy parameter to 1 to apply the password policy requirements for all users, including those newly created.